Licensed under a 3-clause BSD style license - see LICENSE.rst

 from astropy.modeling import Fittable2DModel, Parameter

-from astropy.utils.decorators import deprecated, lazyproperty
+from astropy.utils.decorators import lazyproperty

 from scipy.interpolate import RectBivariateSpline